 Galaxy is a web-based platform for running accessible data analysis pipelines, first designed for use in genomics data analysis (Goecks et al., 2010).
 Last year, Séanna Charles worked on the Galaxy version of the FTAG Finder pipeline during her M1 internship (Charles, 2023).
 I will continue this work.
-FTAG Finder is currently deployed on the server of the Laboratoire de Mathématiques et Modélisation d'Évry1.
+FTAG Finder is currently deployed on the server of the Laboratoire d'Analyse et Modélisation d'Évry[fn: http://stat.genopole.cnrs.fr/galaxy].